mariasolomon/bankAccount-challenge/README.md

 # Bank Account challenge
 ## Description
 The goal of this project is to create a REST Spring Boot application with a hexagonal architecture for a banking use case.
 The TDD red/green cycle is adopted and can be viewed in the commits.
-The commits are divided in 3 main parts :
+The commits are divided in 3 main parts:
 1. Business models
 2. API adapter
 3. Persistence adapter